Equinox (horse): 2023: four-year old season

 After the victory at the Japan Cup, discussions were made as to whether the horse should be entered in to the Arima Kinen or be retired to stud, with the head of Silk Racing quoted as saying all options were on the table; it was ultimately announced on November 30 that the horse will not be entered to Arima and will stand stud at the Shadai Stallion Station starting from 2024.

 Upon Equinox's retirement, Kitasan Black's owner, Saburo Kitajima, made a statement to Nikkan Sports, celebrating and thanking the horse's career.

 A retirement ceremony was held for Equinox on December 16 at Nakayama Racecourse, with the ceremony being streamed on the official YouTube channel of the JRA.

 Stud career

 Equinox was sold to Shadai Stallion Station for 5 billion JPY upon becoming a stallion, and arrived at the farm on December 18.
 He was given a stable facing his sire, Kitasan Black.
+According to Keisuke Miwa, an employee at Shadai Stallion Station, "They have a great relationship," and "Equinox sees what his father does, and he behaves very similarly."

-On December 7, Equinox's service fee for the 2024 season was announced to be at 20,000,000JPY; which would be the same price as his sire for that season.
-This broke the previous record held by Deep Impact and Contrail's 12,000,000JPY for the highest service fee of any first year sire.
+On December 7, Equinox's service fee for the 2024 season was announced to be at 20 million yen; which would be the same price as his sire for that season.
+This broke the previous record held by Deep Impact and Contrail's 12 million yen for the highest service fee of any first year sire.

-In 2025, the first foals by Equinox, a colt out of Prix Penelope grade 3 winner Camprock, and a filly out of the multiple grade 2 winner La Force were born in January at Shiraoi farm and Northern Farm in Abira, Hokkaido, respectively.
+In 2025, the first foals by Equinox, a colt out of Prix Penelope Grade 3 winner Camprock, and a filly out of the multiple Grade 2 winner La Force were born in January at Shiraoi farm and Northern Farm in Abira, Hokkaido, respectively.
+Also in 2025, three of the five most expensive foals at the JRHA Select Sale were progeny of Equinox.
+A colt out of champion American mare Midnight Bisou by Equinox sold for 580 million yen at the auction, which is the third highest price in the history of the JRHA Select Sale.
+Tetsuya Kimura, a potential trainer for the colt, told Idol Horse "If he can blend the strongest parts from both his father and his mother, he will be a very nice horse...
+I wouldn’t be surprised if he is a dirt horse and can have great success in the years ahead."

+On February 1, 2026, 2022 Shuka Sho and 2024 Queen Elizabeth II Cup winner Stunning Rose gave birth to her first foal after her retirement; the foal is a filly by Equinox and features a blaze similar to that of her sire.